...

 PEEK

-A high-performance thermoplastic with exceptional heat resistance (up to 260°C), chemical resistance, and biocompatibility.
-Used for aerospace components, medical implants (e.g., spinal fusion devices), and industrial parts in extreme environments.
+Built for extreme conditions, PEEK is a high-performance thermoplastic with heat resistance up to 260°C, strong chemical resistance, and biocompatibility.
+It is widely used for aerospace components, medical implants such as spinal devices, and industrial parts operating in harsh environments.

 As Machined + Deburring